 In the end he liked my cakes better.

 Don’t hate on box cake.
 Pillsbury Funfetti is nothing short of amazing.
-It is also my sister Lindsey’s favorite.
+It is also my sister’s favorite.

 This year I decided to see how we handled Funfetti cake from scratch.
 It was actually very simple.
 And the almond extract smells delicious.